-If you are pretty aware of the Indian Budget 2018, you will know that it was one of give and take.
+If you are pretty aware of the Indian Budget 2018, you will know that it was one of giving and take.
 However, keeping the taxpayer in the forefront, it was more of ‘take’ than ‘give’.
-On one side, Arun Jaitley brought into effect the standard deduction once again and offered few new reasons to cheer to the seniors and also increased the total take-home pay of women who are employed in the workforce.
+On one side, Arun Jaitley brought into effect the standard deduction once again and offered few new reasons to cheer on the seniors, and also increased the total take-home pay of women who are employed in the workforce.

 At the same time, he took away all the travel and medical allowances for the entire salaried employees and instead introduced capital gains tax on equity for the long term and even increased the cess which people had to pay on income tax.
-Here are few personal finance takeaways that you should learn from Modi government’s latest budget and implement them before the upcoming year.
+Here are few personal finance takeaways that you should learn from the Modi government’s latest budget and why you should implement them this year.

 #1: There’s no change in the slab of income tax for the individuals

-Due to the fact that the Indian government had made different sorts of positive changes to the rate of personal income tax which are applicable to the people since the last 3 years, Arun Jaitley left the entire income tax slab unchanged this year.
+Due to the fact that the Indian government had made different sorts of positive changes to the rate of personal income tax which has applied to the people for the last 3 years, Arun Jaitley left the entire income tax slab unchanged this year.
 Hence the impact on people is NIL.

 #2: Income tax cess increased to 4%

-Budget 2018 was said to increase the cess on the income tax, straight from 3-4% and this in turn increased the tax that is payable by all categories of tax payers.
+Budget 2018 was said to increase the cess on the income tax, straight from 3-4% and this, in turn, increased the tax that is payable by all categories of taxpayers.
 This hike will have an impact on all different sections of the taxpayers.
-Due to this hike, the tax liability of the income bracket with highest tax will increase to Rs.
+Due to this hike, the tax liability of the income bracket with the highest tax will increase to Rs.
 2625.
-For the middle income tax payers, their liability will soar up by Rs.
+For the middle-income taxpayers, their liability will soar up by Rs.
 1125 and the marginal increase for the lowest bracket will be Rs.
 125.

 #4: Transport and medical allowance knocked off from salary

-Therefore, when you’re a resident of India and you don’t know how to adjust your personal finances in accordance with the Budget 2018, you should definitely take into account the above mentioned factors.
+Therefore, when you’re a resident of India and you don’t know how to adjust your personal finances following Budget 2018, you should definitely take into account the above-mentioned factors.
 Stay on top of your finances and make sure you don’t take any wrong steps which boomerang your decisions in the long run.